Frequently Asked Questions

 - What are your cancellation and no-show policies?

 We require 48-hours’ notice for all cancellations and reschedules, otherwise, the appointment will be marked as a “no show.”
 New clients who have two consecutive no-shows for their first appointment will be referred elsewhere, with no opportunity to reschedule at Odyssey.

 - Do you provide services in schools?

-Odyssey is partnering with Fulton and Clayton County Schools and preschools in and around the College Park area to offer school-based counseling.
+Odyssey is partnering with Fulton County Schools and preschools in and around the College Park area to offer school-based counseling.
 Ask your school if they are partnering with Odyssey and for further details.

 - What can I expect from therapy?